swathidhamo/spider_task3/README.md

 #Over the course of this task I will be using 3 tables in the database
 #Table 1 : *Create a table called user_info that will store the details of the users and their passwords, their ascess levels and if they are a moderated user
-Here a moderated admin level user will have the value of moderate_status as 0 and if he is a non moderated one his moderate_status =1. ascess_level value is 0 for a student, 1 for an professor/admin, 2 for a Class Representative/
+Here a moderated admin level user will have the value of moderate_status as 0 and if he is a non moderated one his moderate_status =1. ascess_level value is 0 for a student, 1 for an professor/admin, 2 for a Class Representative.
+For table one we are creating an admin with an admin ascess level with the password hashed by MD5.

 CREATE TABLE `user_info` (
            `id` INT NOT NULL AUTO_INCREMENT ,